-Section 203(a) of the CUPCA of 1992 provided for the construction of the Uintah Basin Replacement Project to replace, in part, the Uintah and Upalco units which had never been constructed.
+Section 203(a) of the CUPCA of 1992 provided for the construction of the Uintah Basin Replacement Project in place of the Uintah and Upalco units which had never been constructed.
 P.L.
-107-366, enacted December 19, 2002, deauthorized the Uintah and Upalco units, transferring the unexpended budget authority to units of the CUP for construction of the Uintah Basin Replacement Project, Utah Lake System, and other CUPCA purposes.
-The Central Utah Water Conservancy District has completed construction of the primary features (including the enlarged Big Sand Wash Dam) of the Uintah Basin Replacement Project.
-The Big Sand Wash Reservoir enlargement was completed in September 2006 followed by completion of the Big Sand Wash Rosevelt Pipeline in September 2008.
+107-366, enacted December 19, 2002, deauthorized the Uintah and Upalco units, transferring the unexpended budget authority to units of the CUP for construction of the Uintah Basin Replacement Project, Utah Lake

+System, and other CUPCA purposes.
+The District completed construction of the primary features (including the enlarged Big Sand Wash Dam) of the Uintah Basin Replacement Project.
+The Big Sand Wash Feeder Diversion Structure and Pipeline was completed in March of 2004.
+The Big Sand Wash Reservoir enlargement was completed in September 2006 followed by completion of the Big Sand Wash Roosevelt Pipeline in September 2008.
+In 2020, title to all features of the Uintah Basin Replacement Project was transferred to the Moon Lake Water Users Association under the authority of Title VIII of the John D. Dingell, Jr. Conservation, Management, and Recreation Act (Public Law No: 116-9).